pedrogerum/forecasting/README.md

 ## Repository Structure

 - **`MDN_LGBM_NHITS_bike.ipynb`**: A Jupyter Notebook providing the code demonstration of the N-HiTS + MDN framework on the Bike Sharing dataset, as well as computing its benchmarks.
-- **`MDN-LGBM-NHITS_Electricity.ipynb`**: The complete archival code to reproduce the experimental results from our paper using the Electricity Load Diagrams dataset.
+- **`MDN-LGBM-NHITS_Electricity.ipynb`**: The complete archival code to reproduce the experimental results from our paper using the Electricity Consumption dataset.
 Note: This is computationally intensive.
 - **`requirements.txt`**: A list of Python packages for setting up a local environment.
 - **`bike_raw.csv`**: The Bike Sharing dataset file.
-- **`electricity_results.zip`**: Pre-computed forecasts and evaluation metrics for all models on the electricity dataset.
+- **`electricity_results.zip`**: Pre-computed forecasts and evaluation metrics for all models on the Electricity Consumption dataset.
 This allows for analysis of our results without re-running the lengthy experiments.

 ---